mozilla/CCADB-Tools/API_AddUpdateIntermediateCert/README.md

 CCADB APIs have been developed to enable Certificate Authorities (CAs) to automate retrieving and updating intermediate certificate data in the CCADB.
 This service is only available to CAs whose root certificates are included within the root stores of CCADB root store members.

 API requests have limitations, and they may be throttled if the limit is exceeded.
 In the CCADB database, each API request is scheduled as an asynchronous process.
 Salesforce has a limit of 100 asynchronous processes at any given time.
 If this limit is exceeded, an error is returned.
 We recommend adding a delay (e.g., 5 seconds or more) between each API request to avoid hitting this limit.
+The Salesforce per-request transaction limit is 2 minutes.
+If a callout is not completed within this timeframe, a timeout error is returned.
 * 500 error means the request timed out, most likely due to throttling
 * 429 error means too many requests made per minute, or a user made the same API call request more than once within a minute